Neovius surface

 Neovius' minimal surface in a unit cell.

-In differential geometry, the Neovius surface is a triply periodic minimal surface originally discovered by Finnish mathematician Edvard Rudolf Neovius (the uncle of Rolf Nevanlinna).
+In differential geometry, the Neovius surface is a triply periodic minimal surface originally discovered by Finnish mathematician Edvard Rudolf Neovius, an uncle of Rolf Nevanlinna.

 The surface has genus 9, dividing space into two infinite non-equivalent labyrinths.
 Like many other triply periodic minimal surfaces it has been studied in relation to the microstructure of block copolymers, surfactant-water mixtures, and crystallography of soft materials.